Weng Cho Chew: Awards and honors

 Chew was elected Member of the National Academy of Engineering in 2013, “for contributions to large-scale computational electromagnetics of complex structures.”
 He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) (1993), the Optical Society of America (2003), the Institute of Physics (2004), the Electromagnetics Academy (2007) and the Hong Kong Institution of Engineers (2009).
 Chew received the IEEE Electromagnetics Award in 2017, the Applied Computation Electromagnetics Society Award in Computational Electromagnetics in 2015, and the IEEE Antennas and Propagation Society Chen-To Tai Distinguished Educator Award in 2008, “[f]or outstanding contributions to education in the fields of electromagnetic theory and computational electromagnetics.”
 He also received the Sergei A. Schelkunoff Best Paper Award from IEEE Transactions on Antennas and Propagation (with Jun-Sheng Zhao) in 2001, the Campus Wide Excellence in Professional and Graduate Teaching Award from the University of Illinois Urbana-Champaign in 2001, and the IEEE Leon K. Kirchmayer Graduate Teaching Award in 2000, among other recognitions.
-Chew was named an ISI Highly Cited Researcher in 2001 and he is an Honorary Professor at Tsinghua University, China, Honorary Professor at National Taiwan University, Taipei, and a Distinguished Visiting Scholar at The University of Hong Kong.
+He was among the few who won two IEEE Technical Fields Awards: Graduate Teaching, and Electromagnetics.
+Chew was named an ISI Highly Cited Researcher in 2001 and he was an honorary professor at Tsinghua University, China, honorary professor at National Taiwan University, Taipei, and was a distinguished visiting scholar at The University of Hong Kong.
+He was recently awarded the Pioneer Award by SPWLA.